threeiem/email_auth_check/README.md

 Replace `example.com` with the domain you want to check, and `selector1` with the DKIM selector you want to use.

+The script will provide warnings for potentially unsafe configurations.

 To deactivate the virtual environment when you're done, simply run:

 ```